 The Greenbelt News Review also published a very helpful background article on page 7 of this issue: “FBI HQ Selection 2009-2023: Starts, Stops and Obstacles.”
 Most interesting to me was learning of the abrupt 2022 addition of a new criterion for selection – proximity to Quantico!
 After “Maryland officials cried foul on what they called an 11th hour change after 10 years of coordination,” the weighting was reduced to 25 percent.

-The chart above, shown in the News Review article, makes me wonder how the Springfield site was graded”best” on site development flexibility, given that the site has builidngs on it now; it’s nowhere near shovel-ready, like the empty parking lot in Greenbelt.
+The chart above, shown in the News Review article, makes me wonder how the Springfield site was graded”best” on site development flexibility, given that the site has buildings on it now; it’s nowhere near shovel-ready, like the empty parking lot in Greenbelt.
 And the cost getting a “best,” too?
 It’s at least $1.5 billion more expensive, right?

 Channel 4 filmed in Roosevelt Center.